graphprotocol/contracts/packages/issuance/contracts/allocate/IssuanceAllocator.md

 - **Distribution stops**: `distributeIssuance()` returns early without minting any tokens, returning the last block when issuance was distributed.
 - **Accumulation begins**: Issuance for allocator-minting targets accumulates in `pendingAccumulatedAllocatorIssuance` and will be distributed when the contract is unpaused (or in the interim via `distributePendingIssuance()`) according to their configured proportions at the time of distribution.
 - **Self-minting continues**: Self-minting targets can still query their allocation, but should check the `blockAppliedTo` fields to respect pause state.
 Because RewardsManager does not check `blockAppliedTo` and will mint tokens even when the allocator is paused, the initial implementation does not pause self-minting targets.
-(This behavior is subject to change in future versions, and new targets should not check `blockAppliedTo`.)
-Note that RewardsManager is indepently pausable.
+(This behavior is subject to change in future versions, and new targets should check `blockAppliedTo`.)
+Note that RewardsManager is independently pausable.
 - **Configuration allowed**: Governance functions like `setIssuancePerBlock()` and `setTargetAllocation()` still work.
 However, unlike changes made while unpaused, changes made will be applied from lastIssuanceDistributionBlock rather than the current block.
 - **Notifications continue**: Targets are still notified of allocation changes, and should check the `blockAppliedTo` fields to correctly apply changes.